 The history of medicine with particular attention to American medicine.
 The relationship between medicine and society is studied in its historical context.
 We look in detail at some trends in modern medicine and the current debate over national health care policy in light of the history of medicine.
 Same as STS 311.
 Strick

-During the fourteenth and fifteenth centuries western Europeans experienced a series of calamities: overpopulation and food shortages, protracted military struggles, and, most notably, the Black Death.
+During the 14th and 15th centuries western Europeans experienced a series of calamities: overpopulation and food shortages, protracted military struggles, and, most notably, the Black Death.
 Europeans also witnessed new challenges to papal authority, religious orthodoxy, and established patterns of intellectual discourse.
-In this course we will examine three developments, the ways in which people of the time responded to them, and the impact they had on European society, economy, politics and culture.
+In this course we will examine those developments, the ways in which people of the time responded to them, and the impact they had on European society, economy, politics, and culture.
 McRee

 An interdisciplinary study of the various ways women have participated in American society and politics.
 Topics include the suffrage movement, modern modes of political participation, and the New Deal and World War II.
 Critical analysis of the meaning of feminism and special attention to the post-1945 period.
 Same as AMS/WGS 320.
 Stevenson

 325. Jewish Culture in Eastern Europe.
 (S) (E)